KnpLabs/KnpGaufretteBundle/README.markdown

 ## MogileFS (mogilefs)

-Allows you to use a mogilefs as an adapter.
+Adapter that allows you to use MogileFS for storing files.

 ### Parameters